 On the basis of feedback from clients, he was selected in 2016 as a “BTI Client Service All-Star” for providing outstanding client service.
 He was the leader of the deal team recognized by the Daily Journal with a 2016 “California Lawyer Attorneys of the Year” award for innovative work on behalf of Broadcom Corporation in its acquisition by Avago Technologies.
 In connection with The Recorder’s 2016 Corporate Department of the Year accolade, Mr. King also was recognized as one of 10 California Trusted Advisers, “the lawyers clients turn to for strategic counsel and valued industry insights.”
 In 2015, Law360 recognized him as one of three “Technology MVPs” in the country.

-Mr. King also has been recognized in virtually every other major legal ranking guide, including Chambers Global, The Legal 500 U.S., The International Who’s Who of Business Lawyers, The Best Lawyers in America, IFLR1000, the PLC Cross-border Mergers and Acquisitions Handbook, and Lawdragon 500 Leading Lawyers in America, in which he was named as a Lawdragon Legend in 2017 for being named to the list 10 times.
+Mr. King also has been recognized in virtually every other major legal ranking guide, including Chambers Global, The Legal 500 U.S., The International Who’s Who of Business Lawyers, The Best Lawyers in America, IFLR1000, the PLC Cross-border Mergers and Acquisitions Handbook, and Lawdragon 500 Leading Lawyers in America.

 To view a list of Mr. King's representative transactions, please click here.